 Compostable to-go containers: These containers eliminate more than 350,000 Styrofoam containers from the landfill each year.

-Composting: Our Earth Bin composter — an in-vessel system — receives 1,000 pounds of paper and food waste each day from the dining centers.
+Composting: Our Earth Bin composter — an in-vessel system — receives 2,000 pounds of food waste and bulking material each day from the dining centers.

 Recycled cooking oil: Used cooking oil from all of the dining centers is collected and recycled to make biodiesel.
 Dining Services partners with a local company that collects approximately 27,000 pounds of cooking oil each year for recycling.